nyan1992/Gravital/README.md

 - Bot says one line of text per message by default, but can also say a random number of lines up to a user-defined `maxlines` limit.

 ## Project Status?
 Beta, I guess, but it works.
-The only real issues as far as I know are ones that come from aitextgen's currently beta status, but as those shape up and get fixed so too will everything you need out of DiscordChatAI-GPT2.
+The only real issues as far as I know are ones that come from aitextgen's currently beta status, but as those shape up and get fixed so too will everything you need out of Gravital.

 ## Upcoming Features?
 - Re-add Docker support from upstream
 - Ability to use emojis
 - Support for training the model on your own hardware with one command
--

 Open to suggestions, file an issue if you have an idea.

 ## Cool!
 How do I use it?
-The [TUTORIAL.md](https://github.com/johnnymcmike/DiscordChatAI-GPT2/blob/master/TUTORIAL.md) file contains all you need.
+The [TUTORIAL.md](https://github.com/johnnymcmike/Gravital/blob/master/TUTORIAL.md) file contains all you need.

 ## Known Issues?
 - Training currently doesn't work on Windows at all, and training GPT Neo on Colab in my experience has always resulted in an OOM error.